In the Ardèche department, a luxury campsite by the Eyrieux

 Although holidaymakers staying in this 4-star Ardèche campsite may take advantage of the peace and the countryside to rest and unwind, this does not mean, for all that that you will get bored at the at Les Plantas campsite!
 On the contrary, this campsite has a numerous leisure facilities and its activity teams organise a multitude of recreational, sports and/or festive activities and entertainment throughout the season.

 Amongst the striking facilities of the Les Plantas campsite, is its incredible aquatic park.
-The latter is made up of a large indoor heated swimming pool, an outdoor heated pool which is also heated, a Jacuzzi, a main 15m² paddling pool, as well as a second paddling pool equipped with a mini-slide for children and finally three large aquatic slides, one of which is the Crazy Cone!
+The latter is made up of a large indoor heated swimming pool, an outdoor heated pool which is also heated, a whirlpool bath, a main 15m² paddling pool, as well as a second paddling pool equipped with a mini-slide for children and finally three large aquatic slides, one of which is the Crazy Cone!
 The latter is, without any doubt, the preferred attraction for thrill-seekers!
 After sliding down several tens of metres within a tubular slide, swimmers are indeed projected at speed within a gigantic funnel.

 Another striking facility is the Carabouille Fairy play area!
 This turns out to be a children's paradise with its giant tower, its water slide, its climbing wall and other facilities.
 Lastly, amongst the other leisure facilities of the Les Plantas campsite, there is a second children's play area, a bouncy castle, a multi-sports ground, a pétanque ground, a beach volleyball court, table tennis tables and even a cinema!